shamil-RS/MicroMod/README.md

 # MicroMod — Advanced Compose Custom Layout System

+**MicroMod** is a project showing some important concepts in Jetpack Compose:
+ - How to define **Custom Infinite Grid** based on low-level `LazyLayout` API (see `core/designsystem/src/main/kotlin/layout/CustomLazyLayout.kt`).
+Unlike standard high-level components, this project features a manual implementation of `LazyLayoutItemProvider` and a custom `MeasurePolicy` for granular control over composition and placement.
+Verified via Layout Inspector, the project achieves **zero recompositions** during active scrolling in any direction.
+This is accomplished by offloading calculation logic from the composition phase and leveraging efficient `SubcomposeLayoutState` management.
+ - How to properly implement micro-modular principles using **Convention Plugins**.
+This ensures centralized dependency management and standardized build configurations via the `:build-logic` module.
+ - How to use Nav3 with a single view model (see `app/src/main/java/com/example/micromod/Nav.kt`).

-**MicroMod** is an engineering project developed as part of the *Advanced Compose* course by Marcin Moskala, supported by **JetBrains**.
-The project focuses on an in-depth exploration of Jetpack Compose internal mechanisms, including rendering phases, custom measurement systems, and efficient component reuse.
+This project was developed as part of the *Advanced Compose* course by Marcin Moskala, supported by **JetBrains**.

 ## Tech Stack